 How much money are you willing to spend?

 - For many people, the deciding factor for choosing which oven to buy is the price.
-Commercial convection ovens have a general price range of $1,000-$10,000 making them widely affordable as far as pizza ovens go.
+Pizza convection ovens have a general price range of $1,000-$10,000 making them widely affordable as far as pizza ovens go.
 The upkeep and maintenance is fairly simple and inexpensive.
 By cleaning the inside on a daily basis and the intake fan on a weekly basis, you can cut down on replacement or repair costs.
 These factors make it a great fit for pizzerias on a smaller budget.

 - Conveyor ovens can cost anywhere from $5,000 to $30,000 depending on the brand, size, condition, and any special features it may have.
 However, because there are many moving parts involved in conveyor ovens, there are more opportunities for something to break.
 Any replacements or fixes may require professional skill in completing.
 Also, cleaning (which should be done every day) and general maintenance can take longer to perform than for the other ovens.